atharv180904/MoveIt-Robot-Control-Nodes/README.md

 - **Planning Failures**: If the node fails to plan, ensure that your robot's environment and configuration are correct, and that there are no obstacles in the planning path.
 - **Execution Failures**: If the motion execution fails, double-check that the planned trajectory is valid and that the robot's controllers are properly configured.

-## Future Improvements

-- Add error handling and retry mechanisms for planning and execution failures.
-- Provide dynamic inputs for joint angles and end-effector poses instead of hardcoding values.
-- Expand support to more robot models by making the planning group configurable via ROS parameters.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-This README file should provide clear instructions on how to build, run, and understand the two nodes.
-Let me know if you'd like to add or change anything!